 From about 1923, Frank and Mary Webster were joined by their daughter, Mary Ann Messenger (Webster) Sampson, the widow of William Clark Sampson, a stage actor, who had died in April of 1922.

 Frank Webster died in January of 1930.
 Mary Webster and Mary Sampson continued to live at 167 Commonwealth until Mary Webster’s death in December of 1932.

-In August of 1943, she applied for (and subsequently received) permission to convert 167 Commonwealth from a single-family dwelling into a lodging house.
+In August of 1943, Katherine Foley applied for (and subsequently received) permission to convert 167 Commonwealth from a single-family dwelling into a lodging house.

 In May of 1945, Rev. John J. Watson, Director of the Saint Francis de Sales Guild, wrote the Building Department regarding the legal requirements for establishing a center for the deaf and hard of hearing at 167 Commonwealth.
 According to a May 14, 1945, Boston Globe article, Archbishop Richard J. Cushing announced that the center would open on May 28, 1945, and would be the “first of its kind in the nation.”
 It is unclear whether it actually did open and, if so, how long it continued to operate.

 Andrew (Frank) Couney married ca. 1945, while serving in the US Army in France, to Elise (Lizette) Louise Duffour.
 They lived at 167 Commonwealth after their marriage.